Collingswood, New Jersey: Education

 Collingswood High School with 777 students in grades 9-12.

 Students in ninth through twelfth grades from Woodlynne attend Collingswood High School as part of a sending/receiving relationship with the Woodlynne School District.
 Students in grades six through 12 from Oaklyn attend the middle and high school as part of a sending/receiving relationship with the Oaklyn Public School District.

-Good Shepherd Regional Catholic School is an elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.
+Good Shepherd Regional Catholic School was an elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.
 On April 17, 2020, the Diocese of Camden announced that Good Shepherd was one of five Catholic schools in New Jersey which would close permanently at the end of the school year on June 30, 2020.

 Transportation

 Public transportation

-The Collingswood PATCO Speedline Park and Ride station links the town to Camden and Philadelphia by elevated rail.
+The Collingswood PATCO Speedline Park and Ride station links the town to the eastern suburbs, Camden and Philadelphia by elevated rail.
+The station is grouped in ride price with Westmont and Haddonfield.

 Collingswood is also served by NJ Transit local routes 403, 450, and 451 to Camden.